 - Inadequate reasons for issuing the PDD.

 High Court Decision

-The High Court held that of the DPC to commence the inquiry and issue the PDD, as well as the procedures it adopted for the purpose of its inquiry, were amenable to judicial review.
+The High Court held that both the decision of the DPC to commence the inquiry and issue the PDD, as well as the procedures it adopted for the purpose of its inquiry, were amenable to judicial review.
 Judge Barniville stated that in order to challenge the DPC’s “decision-making process”, the applicant had to be entitled to challenge the PDD itself, as the PDD not only commenced the inquiry but also set out the process which would ultimately lead to the “draft decision” being submitted by the DPC to the Article 60 procedure.

 However, the court rejected each of the grounds of challenge advanced by the applicant.
 We have summarised the court’s conclusions below, in respect of each of the grounds of challenge.

 - Alleged failure by DPC to conduct an investigation/inquiry before reaching a decision